-Transcripts can now be sent electronically.
-Visit the National Student Clearinghouse (https://tsorder.studentclearinghouse.org/school/ficecode/02568800) site and you can complete the request for a transcript.
-There is a \$5.50 fee for all transcript requests.
+Transcripts can now be sent electronically through the National Student Clearinghouse.
+Visit sussex.edu/transcript (/student-support/student-success-center/transfer-services/transcript (/student-support/student-success-center/transfer-services/transcript on their site.
+There is a \$5.90 fee for all transcript requests.
 If you do not want to request your transcript electronically you can request a paper transcript to be mailed.
-The transcript request form is located on our website (/student-support/student-success-center /transfer-services/transcript-request/).
+The transcript request form is located on our website (/student-support/student-success-center/transfer-services/transcript-request/).
 Transcripts cannot be faxed or emailed.

-Students should plan on three to five (3-5) working days for processing since transcripts are not available on demand.
+Transcripts are not available on demand.
+Transcript requests are processed on Tuesday and Thursday each week so students should plan accordingly if there is a deadline you need to meet.
 However, no transcripts will be sent for any student with an outstanding obligation to the College.